 - 2. Ensure special consideration and special measures are provided to Indigenous youth to eliminate the causes of discrimination and ensure they can fully enjoy their rights at the same level as other children and youth. - a.
 Taking into account the interrelatedness and indivisibility of children's rights under the UNCRC, a holistic and multisectoral approach is required to ensure the protection of Indigenous youth's rights by ensuring culturally-appropriate access to quality services in areas including, but not limited to health, protection from violence (including suicide), education, recreation, social services, housing, sanitation and juvenile justice. - 3.
 Ensure the education system is appropriate for all children and youth and meets the unique needs of Indigenous children, youth and their families.
 Access to quality primary and secondary education is a way to empower Indigenous children, youth and communities and prevent violence when used as a preventive tool. - 4.
 Within the newly released national poverty reduction strategy, implement a dedicated focus on eliminating child poverty, incorporating specific indicators and annual targets in this regard.
 This strategy should place particular attention on the elimination of Indigenous child poverty. - 5.
-All levels of government and public services must conduct a Child Rights Impact Assessment (CRIA) when making changes to policy, practice or legislation to systematically consider how transgender, LGBTQ and Two-Spirited Indigenous young persons.

-65 For brevity, the term "Indigenous youth" is used in this document to be inclusive of Indigenous girls, children's rights and interests are, or will be, affected by their decisions and actions.
+All levels of government and public services must conduct a Child Rights Impact Assessment (CRIA) when making changes to policy, practice or legislation to systematically consider how children's rights and interests are, or will be, affected by their decisions and actions.
 Particular attention should be paid to the rights and interests of Indigenous youth.
 These assessments should take place whether the proposed changes directly or indirectly affect children.
 There must also be continuous process of assessment evaluating the actual impact of their implementation.

-64 Please note: These recommendations mirror those submitted by Corey O'Soup while testifying in his personal capacity on the Expert & Knowledge Keeper Panel: Human Rights Framework (Part III, Vol. 6, Exh.
+&lt;sup>64 Please note: These recommendations mirror those submitted by Corey O'Soup while testifying in his personal capacity on the Expert & Knowledge Keeper Panel: Human Rights Framework (Part III, Vol. 6, Exh.
 B12 - Exhibit Code P03P02P0301), with a minor amendment to Recommendation 4 to reflect the national poverty reduction strategy released subsequent to his testimony.